Getting care with your PCP

 If you need to see a doctor or get medicine when you are out of town, for:

-- Prescriptions: Call our Pharmacy Member Services department at 888-452-3647.
+Prescriptions: Call our Pharmacy nrollee Services department at 888-452-3647.
 You may be able to get your prescription filled at a national chain pharmacy.